 This free annual event is a combination of symposia and open access to a wide variety of microscopes.
 The symposium topic rotates in order to highlight research employing emerging techniques, biological tools or instrumentation.
 The "micro-course" practical is linked to the symposia with a thematic technique or application.
 It is open to the entire research community and only requires your free registration.The 2017 workshop symposia theme will focus on innovations in image analysis and some spatially-resolving modalities that generate high-dimensional microscopic data.
 Advances in analytic approaches will be highlighted that have emerged to mine the data of images obtained with both traditional optical instruments as well as cross-over platforms employing imaging flow cytometry and imaging mass cytometry.
 In parallel there will also be a companion workshop oncorrelative live-cell STED and cryo electron microscopy.

-In order to eliminate the financial barriers and time commitments that often prevent individuals from taking extended microscopy courses, direct access to instruments and expertise were provided free of charge.
-Interested individuals may use this opportunity to determine whether particular techniques suit their future needs or to get needed advice from vendor representatives on any microscope or application.
-This is also an unparalleled chance to compare microscopes from many vendors, which is especially convenient when contemplating a purchase or preparing a grant.
+In order to eliminate the financial barriers and time commitments that often prevent individuals from taking extended microscopy courses, direct access to instruments and expertise are provided free of charge.
+Designed for the busy researcher, this is an excellent opportunity to determine whether particular techniques suit your future needs or to get needed advice from vendor representatives.